The Practice of Yoga for Addiction Treatment

 Nowadays, yoga is one of the most practiced holistic therapies offered at comprehensive addiction treatment facilities.
-Yoga is known to be a natural companion to the 12-Step based recovery program, sharing many of the same goals such as self-acceptance and the importance of ‘staying in the moment.’
+With yoga being used for addiction treatment, it fits as a natural companion to the 12-Step based recovery program, sharing many of the same goals such as self-acceptance and the importance of ‘staying in the moment.’
 Incorporated into addiction treatment, yoga supports the efforts of recovering individuals by:

-- providing a way to release tension and aggression
+- providing a way to cope with potential triggers and stressors

 - teaching the use of controlled breathing as a means of gaining control of thoughts and emotions